justincasali/solace/README.md

 batch is zlib compressed json of dynamodb entries

 ## monitoring
+- in normal operation it's permitted for the backup/restore lambdas to fail
 - watch `redrive_queue` invocations, this reflects backup/restore segment failures
 - watch `request_queue` errors, this reflects bad requests